-Individuals are reporting a new Venmo scam that tries to overpay you out of the blue but why would a scammer want to pay you?
-There is no limit to the creativity scammers can employ when they are trying to separate you from your money.
-Worse, as new technologies and platforms emerge, scammers come up with even more ways to take advantage of their victims.
+Individuals are reporting a new Venmo scam that tries to overpay you out of the blue, but why would a scammer want to pay you?
+There is no limit to the creativity scammers can employ when trying to separate you from your money.
+Worse, as new technologies and platforms emerge, criminals come up with even more ways to take advantage of you, leaving you scammed on Venmo.

-A new Venmo scam that relies on the Venmo peer-to-peer payment app has users and security experts alike scratching their heads, trying to determine how exactly scammers can benefit and victims can be harmed.
+A new Venmo scam that relies on the Venmo peer-to-peer payment app has users and security experts alike scratching their heads, trying to determine how exactly scammers can benefit.
 Venmo, owned by PayPal, lets you send money instantly from a stored credit card, bank account or pre-loaded Venmo card to anyone with an account.
-It is a great way to pay your friend for your part of the rent, for takeout food they brought over or concert tickets they bought in order to ensure seats located together.
+It is a great way to pay your friend for your part of the rent, takeout food they brought over or concert tickets they bought to ensure the seats are located together.

 What do you do if a stranger on Venmo sends you a suspiciously large amount of money?
 Some potential victims from the Venmo scam have received as much as $1,000 from someone they do not know, only to receive a strange message: “Sent to you by mistake, please return the money.”